Stability of Continuous Time Quantum Walks in Complex Networks: Theoretical Framework

 We consider a quantum walker evolving under CTQW dynamics, where the walker is initially localized at a single node in the network.
 This approach is applied consistently across all the networks that we consider in this study.
 The rationale behind this choice is to minimize the fidelity between the quantum-evolved state and the classically evolved state, as discussed in prior studies on CTQW~\cite{gualtieri2020quantum}.
 As the system evolves, the walker’s state becomes a quantum superposition over multiple nodes, with the probability of finding the walker at a given node determined by the diagonal terms of the density matrix.

 As a baseline for comparison with more complex networks, we begin our analysis with three simple graph structures: complete, cycle, and star graphs, each have a size of node number $N=10$.

-In a complete graph, every node is connected to all other nodes, resulting in a homogeneous network, where each node has degree of \( N-1 \).
+In a complete graph, every node is connected to all other nodes, resulting in a homogeneous network, where each node has degree of $N-1$.
 The cycle graph is also a homogeneous network, where each node is connected only to its two nearest neighbors, yielding a uniform degree of $2$.
-In contrast, the star graph exhibits a highly heterogeneous structure in which the central hub node has degree \( N-1 \), while all peripheral (edge) nodes are connected only to the center node and hence have degree $1$.
+In contrast, the star graph exhibits a highly heterogeneous structure in which the central hub node has degree $N-1$, while all peripheral (edge) nodes are connected only to the center node and hence have degree $1$.

-We consider three types of complex network topologies for our simulations: Barabási–Albert scale-free networks~\cite{barabasi1999emergence}, Erdős–Rényi random networks~\cite{erdos1960evolution}, and Watts–Strogatz small-world networks~\cite{watts1998collective}, as illustrated in Fig.~\ref{fig:illustration}.
+We consider three types of complex network topologies for our simulations: Barabási–Albert scale-free networks~\cite{barabasi1999emergence}, Erdős–Rényi random networks~\cite{erdos1960evolution}, and Watts–Strogatz small-world networks~\cite{watts1998collective}.
 These network models differ significantly in their structural characteristics due to distinct connectivity patterns.

-Erdős–Rényi networks~\cite{erdos1960evolution} are homogeneous, with a binomial degree distribution tightly centered around the average degree, making the nodes statistically similar in connectivity.
+For example, Erdős–Rényi networks~\cite{erdos1960evolution} are homogeneous, with a binomial degree distribution tightly centered around the average degree, making the nodes statistically similar in connectivity.
 In contrast, Barabási–Albert networks~\cite{barabasi1999emergence} are scale-free, characterized by a power-law degree distribution.
 This results in a few highly connected hub nodes, introducing significant degree heterogeneity into the network.
 The Watts–Strogatz model~\cite{watts1998collective} generates small-world networks with high clustering and short average path lengths.
 Starting from a regular ring lattice where each node is connected to its four nearest neighbors, a small fraction of the edges is randomly rewired with probability $p=0.1$, introducing long-range shortcuts while maintaining local structure~\cite{mulken2007quantum}.
 This process disrupts the periodicity of the lattice, creating a network that is partially random but still relatively homogeneous in degree distribution.
+Scale-free networks exhibit strong degree heterogeneity due to the emergence of hubs, while Erdős–Rényi and small-world networks remain relatively homogeneous in their degree distributions.
+For all simulations involving these network topologies, we consider networks of size $N=100$ nodes, each with an average degree of $4$.